ministryofjustice/security-guidance/docs/account-management.md

 -   **Forgotten passwords.**

-    All MoJ systems must have a forgotten password link on the login page, enabling the user to change the password on their own.
+    All systems must have a forgotten password link on the login page, enabling the user to change the password on their own.
 Ensure this uses multi-factor authentication for user verification.

 <a name="removed-or-revoked-access."></a>